On Particle Methods for Parameter Estimation in State-Space Models: Computational Challenges Associated to Parameter Inference

-This posterior density is itself useful for computing the score vector $\nabla_{\theta}\ell_{n}\left(\theta\right)$ associated to the log-likelihood $\ell_{n}(\theta)=\mathrm{log}\thinspace p_{\theta}\left(y_{0:n}\right)$, as Fisher's identity yields
+This posterior density is itself useful for computing the score vector $\nabla_{\theta}\ell_{n} (\theta)$ associated to the log-likelihood $\ell_{n}(\theta)=\log p_{\theta} (y_{0\dvtx n} )$, as Fisher's identity yields

 The main practical issue associated to parameter inference in nonlinear non-Gaussian state-space models is that the likelihood function is intractable.
-As performing ML parameter inference requires maximizing this intractable function, it means practically that it is necessary to obtain reasonably low variance Monte Carlo estimates of it, or of the associated score vector if this maximisation is carried out using gradient-based methods.
-Both tasks involve approximating high dimensional integrals, \eqref{eq:decompositionjointdistribution} and \eqref{eq:fisheridentityloglike}, whenever $n$ is large.
-On-line inference requires additionally these integrals to be approximated on the fly, ruling out the applications of standard computational tools such as MCMC.
+As performing ML parameter inference requires maximizing this intractable function, it means practically that it is necessary to obtain reasonably low-variance Monte Carlo estimates of it, or of the associated score vector if this maximization is carried out using gradient-based methods.
+Both tasks involve approximating high-dimensional integrals, (\ref{eqdecompositionjointdistribution}) and (\ref{eqfisheridentityloglike}), whenever $n$ is large.
+On-line inference requires additionally that these integrals be approximated on the fly, ruling out the applications of standard computational tools such as MCMC.

 Bayesian parameter inference is even more challenging, as it requires approximating the posterior density